walkerdb/bentley_code/summarization/web_logs/README.md

 parser = BentleyWebLogParser("path/to/log/file")
 ```

-The parser will automatically remove all bot entries, as well as requests that were not to html pages (like for css, js, or images)
+The parser will automatically remove all bot entries, as well as requests that were not to html pages (like for css, js, or image files)

 You can load additional log data if you want to process data from multiple exports:
 ```python